 |4:00 - 6:00 PM

-The latest installment in KEXP’s Six Degrees series will examine the music of Public Enemy co-founder and Prophets of Rage front man Chuck D. On Thursday, May 10th, KEXP will present a twelve-hour block of programming weaving between Chuck D’s many musical contributions and the wide circle of influence he has built throughout his storied career.
-The station will also air portions of an exclusive interview with Chuck D between sets.
+The latest installment in KEXP’s Six Degrees series will examine and spotlight the music of Prince.
+On Thursday, April 18th, KEXP will present a twelve-hour block of programming weaving between Prince's many musical contributions and the wide circle of influence he has built throughout his storied career.
 The programming will last from 6AM to 6PM Pacific, and can be found in Seattle at 90.3 FM and streamed worldwide at KEXP.ORG.Guest vocals, backing players, shared producers, and more: the connections between tracks are not pre-planned, and DJs will be thinking on their feet to come up with the next song, as they do daily on KEXP.
 Six Degrees of Prince will be curated by KEXP daytime hosts John Richards, Cheryl Waters, and Kevin Cole, who will be joined during the day by DJ Morgan, OCNotes, DJ Atticus, DJ Abbie, and Troy Nelson.

 Andrew “Drew” Wicklund is an independent designer and illustrator living in Seattle, Washington.
 He attended the University of Wisconsin–Madison where he received a BFA in Graphic Design (1996).
 Before starting his design shop, Drew spent over ten years as Creative Director and Designer at a large Seattle brand agency.

 In 2010, finding himself “burned out” by the agency life, he set out for a 401-day and 40-country journey around the world.
 His travels reinvigorated his love of daily drawing and lit a fire to sketch and paint more than he had done since his college days.
 After living and working in London for a year, he returned to Seattle where he married, works as a one-man branding agency (including helping KEXP whenever possible), pursues fine art, and plays outdoors.